The semiclassical zeta function for geodesic flows on negatively curved manifolds: Modified anisotropic Sobolev spaces

 while the distance between the points $(0, s\cdot\xi_w,\omega)$ and $(0, s\cdot\xi_w,\omega')$ is bounded uniformly in $s$.
-This implies that the weight function $\mathfrak{W}^r(\cdot)$ is quite singular (as a symbol of pseudo differential operator).
-In fact, even the multiplication operators by moderate smooth functions will not be bounded with respect to such a norm. \end{Remark} We emphasize that the difficulties described above happens only for the action of transfer operators on the wave packets which are very far from the trapped set and therefore the problem does not touch the very essential part for our argument.
+With this singularity\footnote{In terms of the theory of pseudo-differential operator, this implies that the function $\mathfrak{W}^r$ does not belong to an appropriate class of symbols.} of $\mathfrak{W}^r$, even multiplications by moderate smooth functions will be unbounded with respect to the norm above.

+We emphasize that the problem mentioned above does not affect the most essential part of our argument because it happens only for the action of transfer operators on the wave packets that are very far from the trapped set.
 (Recall the explanation at the end of Section \ref{sec:Gext}.)
-The modification of the definitions of the Hilbert spaces are described in the following subsections.
-The idea is simply to relax the singularity (or the non-conformal property) of the factor $E_\omega$ gradually (and sufficiently slowly) as we go far from the trapped set.
-This modification will hardly cause essential problems, though the definitions and notations become rather complicated.
+The modification of the definition of the Hilbert spaces will be described in the following subsections.
+The idea is simply to relax the non-conformal property of the factor $E_\omega$ gradually and sufficiently slowly as we go far from the trapped set.